DIGITAL SME Essay competition

 c.
 If any winner cannot be contacted, is not available or has not claimed the prize within 10 days of the notification date, DIGITAL SME reserves the right to offer the prize to the next eligible entrant.

 d.
 We may ask the winner to provide documentary proof or identity, address and eligibility criteria before award of the prize.
-The use of a false name or address will disqualify you from receiving any prize.
+The use of false or misleading information will result in disqualification.

 6. Use of your information